redsaucepasta/FoodEx/README.md

 # FoodEx
-A food ordering and delivery website made on Node.js
+A food ordering and delivery website made using Node.js, EJS and MongoDB.